Feedback, complaints and appeals

 To find out about how to make an appeal, choose what your appeal is about:

-- Public housing decisions including: eligibility, allocations, car parking, movable units, special maintenance, rental rebates and bond loans
+- Social and public housing decisions including: eligibility, allocations, car parking, movable units, special maintenance, rental rebates and bond loans

 - A supported application for public housing